not-so-fat/ReMind/Development.md

         - Pick a new quiz and put it in the queue, and add the answer to choices
         - Make answered quiz inactive (set lastShownTurn = currentTurn; cooldown is C turns)
         - Advance the target's turn counter by +1; activeness is determined by (currentTurn - lastShownTurn)
+    - Hard Mode (Time Limit) - Practice Flow
+        - Time selection on "Ready?" screen: radio options [5s (Hard), 10s (Medium), No limit].
+Default is 5 seconds.
+        - Flow (0-6):
+            0. Initialize: load target, stats; session starts on "Start Practice".
+            1. New quiz is set: when a new quiz id arrives, reset the timer to the selected time (or no timer if "No limit").
+            2. Wait for answer: timer counts down; turns red when ≤ 2s remain.
+            3a.
+If user answers before time runs out: stop timer and evaluate success.
+            3b.
+If timer hits 0: stop timer and treat as failure (timeout).
+            4. Show feedback: success/failure effect; choices colored (accepted answers green, wrong selection red).
+            5. Wait for user to click "Next".
+            6. On "Next": pick/apply next quiz; go back to step 1.
+        - Notes:
+            - No auto-advance in any case; waits for user "Next".
+            - Time limit is session-scoped (chosen on the "Ready?" screen per practice session).
 - Quiz import
     - Import quizs from CSV, 1st column question, 2nd column answer; can choose whether 1st row is header
     - Normalize on import (trim whitespace, case-fold, Unicode normalize); deduplicate identical (question, answer) per target